 Honored with testimonials from Fukushima City and Hachinohe City for assistance during the 2011 Great East Japan Earthquake.

-Released the AT-700 automatic potentiometric titrator and the CHA-700 multiple sample changer.
+Released automatic potentiometric titrator (AT-700) and multiple sample changer (CHA-700).

 KEM was recognized by the National Institute of Technology and Evaluation (NITE) as a calibration laboratory for refractive index standard liquids and refractometers.